-Do you really need to know all of
+Do you really need to know all of www.compodore.ca May Not Reprint Wilsour Remission this information?

-this information?
 Probably not, but these reports are a fascinating way to analyze your writing, compare the writing styles of different people or compare the changes in your own style over a number of years.